Search the Whole Web to quickly find what you're looking for:

-Conception Vessel 1, the first point - Ren-1 - on the Conception Vessel acupuncture channel, is where three of the most powerful yin acupuncture channels emerge from the body.
+This first point – Conception Vessel 1 (Ren-1) – on the Conception Vessel acupuncture channel, is where three of the most powerful yin acupuncture channels emerge from the body.

-These are the Conception Vessel (this one), the Governing and the Penetrating channels.
+These are the Conception Vessel (Ren-Mo – this one), the Governing (Du-Mo) and the Penetrating (Chong-Mo) channels.

 This location is between two of the most yin entrance/exit places - the anus and urethra/sexual organs.

-It has particular and special qualities but because of its location is not much used.
+Ren 1 has particular and special qualities, but because of its location is not much used.

 Other points share some of its qualities, such as Conception Vessel 2 and Kidney 1, so there are rarely overwhelming reasons for using this point.

 On the perineum, on the mid-line, midway between anus and labia or anus and scrotum.
-In practice, that's very imprecise.
-They speak of it as being midway between the anus (anterior end) and the labia (posterior end) which is all very well in women.
+In practice, that’s very imprecise.
+They speak of it as being midway between the anterior end of the anus and the posterior end of the labia, which is understandable and observable in women.

-In men it is said to lie midway between the anus and the scrotum, but where the posterior of the scrotum ends and the perineum begins isn't clear, unless the man is having an erection, when its junction with the perineum is more obvious.
-(However, many might question whether acupuncture during an erection was appropriate.)
+In men it is said to lie midway between the anus and the scrotum, but where the posterior of the scrotum ends and the perineum begins isn’t clear, unless the man is having an erection, when its junction with the perineum is more obvious.
+(However, is acupuncture during an erection appropriate?)

 Caution!

-Textbooks suggest half to one cun but in practice about half an inch, unless the patient is drowning, when up to an inch may be used.
+Textbooks suggest half to one cm but in practice about half an inch, unless the patient is drowning, when up to an inch may be used.

 (However, if the patient is drowning, do you have his or her permission to use acupuncture, especially at this point?
 Different cultures deal with this matter in different ways, so be sure you understand the local mores.)